sandstreamdev/std/README.md

 ##### Questions

-- How to skip first few elements of an array?
+- How to skip the first few elements of an array?

 #### slidingWindow